 Doctors’ Notes

-Fall is the season of colors and cool brisk walks to enjoy nature’s beauty.
+Spring through Fall are seasons of colors and outdoor walks/play to enjoy nature’s beauty.
 It’s also a prime time for an arachnid to find blood hosts.

 I’m talking about ticks, and these tiny creatures are present in our backyards and parks here in Western PA, ready to attach to a host to survive.
 Let’s take a moment and explore some basic facts about these creatures, prevention for all at risk, and removal if they’ve become attached.